-- 5) There are no dead end situations within the means of escape. - 6) The means of escape are protected with 1-hour compartment walls and floors and fire rated doors to flat entrances (doors to flats 38 & 46 covered below).
-However, due to the open plan design if there was a fire in the communal area, fire and smoke could travel between floors within the communal area. - 7) There are no communal doors within the blocks other than the final exit doors to the three stairwells.
-These three doors are kept locked by residents. - 8) The final exit stairwell door for flats 46 & 48 has a thumb turn lock.
+- 2) There are no dead-end situations within the means of escape. - 3) The means of escape are protected with 1-hour compartment walls and floors and fire rated doors to flat entrances (doors to flats 100, 105 & 109 covered below).
+However, due to the open plan design if there was a fire in the communal area, fire and smoke could travel between floors within the communal area. - 4) There are no communal doors within the blocks other than the final exit doors to the three stairwells.